You probably landed on this article because you are looking for trails in Washington where you can hike off leash with your dog.

 - Your dog must be under voice control (be trained to have a great recall)

-- Your dog should be good with greeting other dogs, whether the other dog is off or on leash
+- Your dog should be courteous and respectful when greeting other dogs, whether the other dog is off or on leash

 - Don’t allow your dog to jump on other hikers or get underfoot